anshulbharadwaj/api-fuel-service/README.md

 # api-fuel-service
-Spring Boot based service which emits event which is consumed by fuel calculator service.
-It emits events every 2 minutes.
-It also exposes api to produce an on-demand event.
+Spring Boot based api used for constantly emitting events.Events are emitted once in every 2 minutes unless there is any update.
+Api also exposes an endpoint to push events instantly (on-demand event).